JacobTutt/stat_frequentist_analysis/README.md

-# S1 Coursework Repository
+# Frequentist Statistical Analysis

-This repository contains the package, its documentation, and implementation required for the coursework.
+This repository contains the package, its documentation, and implementation required for the analysis.
+It compares the statistical power and performance of a multidimensional Extended Maximum Likelihood Estimate (MLE) with an ‘sWeighted’ fit, which isolates the Signal distribution in the control variable using fits from the independent variables.

 ---